 Finally, workplace stress accounts for a large percentage of voluntary turnover.
 This creates significant costs for employers that need to recruit more often and train new employees frequently, not to mention additional decreases in productivity due to lost expertise.
 According to the Center for American Progress, replacing just one employee costs about 20% of that employee’s salary.

 A Positive Strategy with Big Benefits

 One of the best features of creating a positive work culture is that it doesn’t require a large number of resources to get started.
 Meaningful interactions, compassionate leaders, and social connections are a crucial part to fostering good co-worker relationships, lowering employee stress levels, and boosting happiness and productivity.
 Here are some examples to get you started:

 Genuinely value employee health and wellbeing.

-After a stressful year of pandemic restrictions, economic struggles, health fears, and political conflicts, a positive work culture could be the key that keeps employees’ wellbeing afloat and maintains optimal productivity levels for your organization.
+After several stressful year of pandemic restrictions, economic struggles, health fears, and political conflicts, a positive work culture could be the key that keeps employee's afloat and maintains optimal productivity levels for your organization.

 We ask that all employees at Grooms Benefit Solutions contribute ideas to our Insights blog.
 Everyone here has a voice, and we love that.